geudde/attic-chest/pages/03.season-2/01.meeting-13/08.barrington/docs.md

 <div class="author">Mr Porden</div>

 > To Sir John Barrington Bart.
-On his Birth Day Dec.
+On his Birthday Dec.
 8th 1804

 “Descended from an Antient line,
 That one the English Sceptre swayed.”